 The soil, however, does not emit back the radiation into the plastic sheet.
 Therefore higher temperatures are achieved.

 Chemical, physical, and biological changes take place.
-Which, in turn, causes the reduction or disappearance of a large number of soil pathogens.
+This, in turn, causes the reduction or disappearance of many soil pathogens.

 On the other hand, it is equally important to note that this technique’s success largely depended on radiation and temperature.